CLIP-RT : Learning Language-Conditioned Robotic Policies from Natural Language Supervision

 Overview of CLIP-RT.

 We propose a new VLA model, CLIP-RT which extends the idea of CLIP to robot learning to learn language-conditioned policies from natural language.
 Different from other VLA models, CLIP-RT learns to predict robotic actions represented in natural language (e.g., “Move arm left”) based on contrastive imitation learning.
+Furthermore, CLIP-RT is a discriminative VLA model that predicts the language-based motion primitive in the predefined list of motion primitives.

 Contrastive Imitation Learning